 This stunning Citroen SM is powered by a 3.0-litre Maserati V6 paired with a five-speed manual gearbox and was refinished in champagne gold by a previous owner.
-It is now owned by Citroen Autoclub Canada president George Dyke.

 It is a US spec, 3 carburetor model that has been adapted to have some very special features:

 - The addition of Euro-spec headlights and the elimination of the US side markers, which many feel detract from Robert Opron’s original design.
 (What is typically referred to as the European look.)
 The euro spec rear license plate light and euro turn signal lenses were also fitted at the same time to complete the look.